What Should You Eat If You Come Down with COVID-19?

 Nutrition matters, but calories matter too

-I don't recommend starting a new supplement routine right now, especially without talking to your doctor or a dietitian first, mainly because many of these nutrients are easy to get in your diet by eating a varied diet and also because in large quantities they may lead to negative side effects.
+I wouldn't recommend starting a new supplement routine right now, especially without talking to your doctor or a dietitian first, mainly because many of these nutrients are easy to get into your diet by eating a varied diet and also because in large quantities they may lead to negative side effects.

 A smoothie made with fruit and yogurt or nut butter may help you get calories in if you're not hungry.
 Chicken soup is comforting and may be beneficial when you have a respiratory infection.
-Ginger may help with any nausea (try it in a tea or add it to carrot soup).
+Ginger may also help with nausea—try it in a tea or add it to carrot soup.

 Foods to limit (you probably won't want them anyway)

-Alcohol is dehydrating and may inhibit your immune system, so if you start feeling sick, skip the booze and replace it with something hydrating.
+Alcohol is dehydrating and may inhibit your immune system, so if you start feeling sick, skip the booze and replace it with something hydrating like water, tea, broth, juice or seltzer.

 If you have GI symptoms, you may want to limit hard-to-digest foods like cruciferous vegetables, beans and whole grains.
 They take more energy to digest and may upset your stomach and GI tract.
 Swap them for these foods that are easy to digest.